LinkedInLearning/exploring-ktor-with-kotlin-multi-platform-6004176/README.md

-# COURSENAME
+# Exploring Ktor with Kotlin Multi-Platform
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Exploring Ktor with Kotlin Multi-Platform`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]